rafaelstz/deployer-magento2/README.md

 How to use
 -----

-You can use the command `dep deploy` to run it, but you need to create in your **root** folder a file called `deploy.php` and configure your project follow this example below:
+First of all, go to your project folder, then create a file called `deploy.php`.
+Inside of this file you can use this example below, modifying the values according with your project and server configurations.

 ```php
 <?php